1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 At the top in front of the little hole where the filament is inserted you find a little lever for manual release of the tension while loading/unloading the filament.
 The screw in the front adjusts the pressure of the feeder gear which is brought onto the filament.

+!!! warning

+    - Make sure that you set the retraction distance and speed to the correct values for a direct drive!
+In general, it's supposed to be something around 1mm distance and probabyl around 50mm speed.
+If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which leads to clogging.

 !!! tip

     When adjusting the pressure of the feeder gear, make sure you don't tighten it up too much as it could squeeze and deform the filament.
 On the other hand it shouldn't be too loose though as it should transport the filament reliably.
 So you might want to try different settings of the tension.